 Fig. 9.
-Average runtime to construct a LPBST and perform 220 queries.
-The dark shaded portion of each bar indicates construction time, while the remaining time is spent querying. bits requires careful consideration.
-On modern CPUs, the smallest addressable unit of memory is a byte (8 bits).
-Thus, if we define each bit independently (e.g., as a boolean datatype), each bit will require 8 bits of storage space.
-To avoid wasting bits, we use bitwise operations to manually pack bits of data into words of w bits each.
-We leave w as a parameter and empirically measure the ideal configuration for our hardware platforms.
-While the querying process of these two structures is also similar, querying a LPBST requires computing the prefix sum of bits at each node.
+Average runtime to construct a LPBST and perform 2^{20} queries.
+The dark shaded portion of each bar indicates construction time, while the remaining time is spent querying.

+While the querying process of these two structures is also similar, querying a LPBST requires computing the prefix sums of bits at each node.
 For our implementation, we store partial prefix sums every w elements.
 However, while Chazelle and Edelsbrunner [6] use lookup tables to count bits within words of log n bits, we employ the popcount hardware operation. popcount is available on our hardware platforms (described in Section 5.1) and returns the number of 1 bits in a word.
 Since variations of popcount are available for words of 8, 16, 32, and 64-bits, our choice of w is limited to these options.

-Since our implementation stores a total of $\frac{n}{w}$ partial prefix sum values, our choice of w affects our space requirement.
+Since our implementation stores a total of $\frac{n}{w}$ partial prefix sum values, our choice of w dictates our space requirement.
 Furthermore, depending on the details of the popcount operation, w may impact query performance.
 To determine the ideal w value for our hardware platforms, we measure the relative query and construction performance while varying w on a range of synthetic, random datasets (see Section 5.2 for details on dataset construction).
 Figure 9 contains the average runtime to build a LPBST and perform 2^{20} queries on it on the ALGOPARC platform (detailed in Section 5.1).
 Results indicate that w = 64 provides the best performance for our hardware.
 This is not surprising, since smaller w values require that we store more partial prefix sums.
 We use w = 64 for all experiments hereafter unless otherwise noted.
 We note that larger w values may further improve performance, but popcount is not available for larger word sizes and lookup tables would be far too large to be practical.
-5 EXPERIMENTAL RESULTS $\mathbf{2}$ In this section we present an empirical evaluation of the performance of our algorithms on synthetic and real-world datasets.
-We develop five implementations: NAIVE, REDBLUE, SWEEP, PARAOT, and LINPAR.
-NAIVE employs the $O(n^2)$ algorithm described in Section 3 and is used as baseline.
-REDBLUE, SWEEP, PARAOT, and LINPAR all use the divide-and-conquer approach presented in Section 3 but they differ in the implementation of the half-line intersection counting step: REDBLUE implements